 • Computers • Conservation Education • Research Library • Historical Preservation • Office/Clerical • Tour Guide/Interpretation • Visitor Information • General Assistance

 Photo Courtesy of NPS

 Volunteers represent the National Park Service and are a valuable asset to the operations.
-This position will be at Little Sand at the Information Desk.
+This position will be at the Little Sand Bay Information Desk.
 Volunteers will meet a variety of people and personalities.
 Volunteers will be the main contact for visitors going out to Little Sand Bay.
-In 2019, the new Little Sand Bay Visitor Center is being rebuilt.
-During the construction period, volunteers will be based out of a mobile trailer that will be the contact station.
+In 2020, the volunteers will be working out of a newly built visitor center.

 Providing park program, orientation, trip planning, and safety information

 Giving narrative talks and/or tours of the Hokenson Family Fishery and the Twilite fishing boat

 Providing basic custodial duties, such as cleaning toilets, sinks, and floors